pierretallotte/ctf-writeups/htb-sau/README.md

 # Enter (Return) x2
 ```
 ### 0xdf writeup
-In [0xdf wruteup](https://0xdf.gitlab.io/2024/01/06/htb-sau.html), it uses [feroxbuster](https://github.com/epi052/feroxbuster) to "enumerate and access resources that are not referenced by the web application, but are still accessible by an attacker."
-It is not useful in this case but it is a tool I will definitely put in my toolbox.
+In [0xdf writeup](https://0xdf.gitlab.io/2024/01/06/htb-sau.html), it uses [`feroxbuster`](https://github.com/epi052/feroxbuster) to "enumerate and access resources that are not referenced by the web application, but are still accessible by an attacker."
+It is not useful in this case, but it is a tool I will definitely put in my toolbox.
 ## Lessons learned
 This box was pretty straightforward for me.
 It was easy to find the vulnerabilities and to exploit them.
 This is due to the toolbox I am building from little to little.
-Indeed, using [Reverse Shell Generator](https://www.revshells.com/) to craft the command to get a reverse shell, and [GTFOBins](https://gtfobins.github.io/gtfobins/systemctl/#sudo) to find how to exploit systemctl help a lot.
+Indeed, using [Reverse Shell Generator](https://www.revshells.com/) to craft the command to get a reverse shell, and [GTFOBins](https://gtfobins.github.io/gtfobins/systemctl/#sudo) to find how to exploit `systemctl` help a lot.